SilasMarvin/wasmind/actors/delegation_network/README.md

 *A comprehensive example system demonstrating hierarchical AI agent coordination with Wasmind*

-The Delegation Network is a collection of actors that enables sophisticated multi-agent workflows where AI agents can spawn subordinates, delegate tasks, coordinate work, and manage complex projects autonomously.
+The Delegation Network is a collection of actors that enables multi-agent workflows where AI agents can spawn subordinates, delegate tasks, coordinate work, and manage complex projects autonomously.
 This system showcases how simple, self-contained actors can combine to create powerful coordination capabilities.

 ## Overview